Igor-Lacko/media-app/README.md

 2. In it's root folder, run either `bash install-packages.sh` or manually install the npm packages and then `cd src/api && npx prisma generate && npx prisma db push`.
 3. To run the app, run `npm run dev` in the root folder of the repository.

+*NOTE: If you are running on Ubuntu 24.04+, you may need to set `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` for electron (https://github.com/electron/electron/issues/42510#issuecomment-2171583086).
+Alternatively you can run electron without the chromium sandbox with `npm run dev:no-sandbox`.*

 ## Features

 ### Movies